Lotti Brown header

 If you haven’t already, you might also enjoy my free PDF: Getting Started with Your First Nature Journalthat's here...

-And if you feel ready for a little more structure (without pressure), my course Imperfect Nature Journaling offers 20 gentle exercises to help you explore different ways of journaling - drawing, noticing, reflecting, and finding what feels right for you.
+And if you feel ready for a little more structure (without pressure), my full course Imperfect Nature Journaling offers 20 gentle exercises to help you explore different ways of journaling - drawing, noticing, reflecting, and finding what feels right for you.

 You can learn more about it here…

-Nature Journaling Course
+Deepen Your Nature Journaling Practice

 Print Friendly and PDF